microsoft/clrmd/Documentation/WalkingTheHeap.md

 object goes into the logical heap associated with the core that thread happened to be running on.
 In general, the distinction between the two types of GCs does not matter for diagnostics.
-The only real case where you need to care about the logical heaps in the process is when they become unbalanced...when one heap has had much more allocated on it than other heaps.
+The only real case where you need to care about the logical heaps in the process is when they become unbalanced... when one heap has had much more allocated on it than other heaps.
 This can lead to a performance issue where GCs pause the process for longer than it should.
 (An example of displaying heap balance is shown later.)